PeFox/DySeq_script/README.md

 First Graph: [note: not shown in the article]

 The distances describes a number of sequences minus 1 dimensional space, and therefore it is possible to plot them.
 However, the first plot projects the dissimilarities in a two-dimensional space.
 By this, information is lost and the distances shown in the plot won't    fit the distances in distance-matrix perfectely.
-Yet, this plot provides us with a first limpse into the cluster structure: here we see two clusters.
+Yet this plot provides us with a first limpse into the cluster structure: here we see two clusters.
 However they are not completely distinct, because we caan see that they overlap a little bit!
 Furthermore, the smaller cluster (left) seem to be more homogenous (points are very close to each other) and the bigger one (right) seem to be more heterogenous (more dispersion).

 Second Graph: silhouette plot [note: not shown in the article]

-The silhuette (s) is the distance of one object (sequence) to its clusters centroid minus
- the distance to the nearest clusters centroid devided by the maximal possible distance.
+The silhuette (s) is the distance of one object (sequence) to its clusters centroid minus the distance to the nearest clusters centroid devided by the maximal possible distance.
 Therefore, the higher the mean s-values of a cluster, the stronger the found cluster structure.

 [see: Peter J. Rousseeuw, Silhouettes:
 A graphical aid to the interpretation and validation of cluster analysis,